samuelgsrmgc/GeminiBot/README.md

 **Steps:**

-1. Make sure you have a `.env` file with your API keys and configuration, as described in the "Configuration" section.
+1. Set the required environment variables.
+You can do this by creating a `.env` file in the project root (as described in the "Configuration" section), or by setting them in your shell.
 2. Build and run the bot using Docker Compose:

     ```bash